 Video of the hiking route

-Then we leave you with a small video about one of the hiking routes that you can do in Tamadaba, the route that we told you before.
-Subscribe to our YouTube channel here so you don’t miss more videos from Gran Canaria.
+Below we leave you with a video of the hiking route we did through Tamadaba, but we have stopped sharing it because the track went through private roads, something we didn’t know about.
+We will make another one soon, so subscribe to our YouTube channel so you don’t miss more videos from Gran Canaria.
 Don’t forget that you can activate the English subtitles!

 We hope you enjoyed this short tour of this Natural Park with everything you cannot miss!
 If you want to discover more plans like this, keep browsing here or take a direct jump to our digital guides of Gran Canaria.